bresilla/robond_project_7/README.md

 On the front of the robot there is mounted a KINECT camera for simulation (in reality we are using RealSense).
 The camera angle is 15° up from the horizontal axis.
 In top of the robot, there is an 2D laser scan camera with an 260° view of the front.

 ![demo-0](misc/diss.png)

+Here is the complete ROS graph of each topic and their relation:

 ![demo-1](misc/roscore.png)

 ## Results

+The base navigation tack is manual.
+The keyboard sends keystroke messages to the teleop node for the direction and speed.
+When the world and model are launched, the RGB-D camera starts sending RAW data to the RTABMap node for further processing.
+As the first keystroke is hold down, the robot moves and new frames are acquired and send to the RTABMap.

 ![demo-2](misc/screenshot_2.png)

+In our case, the robot model dimensions were a bit big to freely move everywhere in the room.
+However after few cycles and loops, the RTABMap was able to reconstruct all the room into 3D points.
+During this time, several loop closures were observed. (the whole poses database is linked at the end of this WRITEUP)

 ![demo-3](misc/screenshot_3.png)

 ![demo-4](misc/screenshot_4.png)

+The same happened with the map created by us of our office.
+The difference was that, since we decided not to put many elements in the object, it was harder for the robot to find loop closures.
+However after some amount of time and some amount of RAM memory usage, the robot starts finding loop closures.

+## Future Work
+RTABMap shows that is very powerful tool to solve FullSLAM problem.
+In addition, it shows that even with one simple 3D camera, SLAM can be achieved.
+However to use only 3D camera and not the range sensor, there should be added another package that converts points of RGB-D camera into ranges and distances.
+This has its drawbacks, like the precision and accuracy of the points.

 ## POSES DATABASE
 https://1drv.ms/u/s!AqM4RXzOdEqwi6oHmX_xexRvEobMAg